msinamsina/pyautomail/docs/getting-started.rst

 You should now be ready to automate your email communication with ease.
 Feel free to explore the extensive documentation for more features, examples, and best practices.

-Happy automailing!

 **Keywords**: automail, Getting Started, Installation, Python Package, Automated Email Sending, Email Configuration, Email Credentials, Gmail Integration, SMTP Server, Custom Email Templates, Send Email.